-Colleen Roberts was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
+Colleen Roberts was first elected to the Jackson County Board of Commissioners in November 2014 and sworn into office on January 5, 2015.
+Commissioner Roberts was re-elected in November 2018 and began her second term on January 7, 2019.
+Commissioner Roberts serves as Vice Chair of the Board for 2019

-For the 2018 calendar year, Commissioner Roberts is the Board liaison to the following County departments and/or committees: County Administration (County Audit Committee and Law Library Advisory Committee), Fairgrounds/Expo (Fair Board), Natural Resources Advisory Committee (NRAC), and Watermaster.
+For the 2019 calendar year, Commissioner Roberts is the Board liaison to the following County departments and/or committees: Fairgrounds/Expo (Fair Board), Law Library Advisory Committee, Natural Resources Advisory Committee/NRAC, Regional Disposal Site Advisory Committee, and Watermaster.

 Commissioner Roberts is also the Board liaison to the City Councils of Gold Hill, Rogue River, Shady Cove, and Talent.
-In addition, she serves as the Board liaison to the Bureau of Land Management, Bureau of Reclamation, Inland Rogue Advisory Committee, Jackson Soil and Water Conservation District, National Association of Counties (NACo) (Public Lands Steering Committee), National Park Service, Oregon State University Extension Office, Resource Advisory Councils (RACs), Taylor Grazing Fund, U.S. Forest Service, and is on the Board of the Association of O&C Counties.
+In addition, she serves as the Board liaison to the Association of O&C Counties (Board Member), Bureau of Land Management, Inland Rogue Local Advisory Committee, Jackson Soil and Water Conservation District, National Association of Counties/NACo (Public Lands Steering Committee), Oregon State University Extension Service, Resource Advisory Councils/RACs, Rogue River Watershed Councils and Partnership, Taylor Grazing Fund, and U.S. Forest Service.

 Commissioner Roberts' vision for the County is a Government that truly is for, of, and by the people.
 She agrees with Thomas Jefferson’s statement: “No government can continue good, but under the control of the people.”
 He believed that if the people become inattentive, the elected become wolves.
 Commissioner Roberts agrees that the voice of the people should be in its rightful place: valued and at the helm.
 She believes in prosperity, liberty, and freedom; that government should be small, accountable, and transparent; and that our U.S. and State Constitutions are the foundations on which to base all decisions.